gitkraken/gitlens-docs/gitlens/gitlens-features.md

 </figure>

 <div class='callout callout--warning'>
-  <p>The Community plan supports Visual File History only on public and local repositories.</p>
+  <p>The Community plan supports Visual History only on public and local repositories.</p>
 </div>